pvnlubenia/DESIRE-Matlab-/README.txt

 Notes
 =====

+   1. directedSpanTreeTowards uses the same algorithm for directedSpanTreeAway but the edges of the given graph are reversed first, then edges of the spanning tree generated away from a root are reversed again.

-     1. Make sure all 4 classes/function are in the same folder/path being used as the current working directory.
+   2. Make sure all 4 classes/function are in the same folder/path being used as the current working directory.

-     2. The algorithm is based on [2].
+   3. The algorithm is based on [2].

-     3. The classes and functions are converted from Python to Matlab.
+   4. The classes and functions are converted from Python to Matlab.
 The Python code can be found in https://github.com/ricelink/finding-all-spanning-trees-in-directed-graph.